Americans Have Been Overdosed On Fluoride In Drinking Water

 • Bones - associated with hip and wrist fractures, toxic levels of fluoride can cause bone weakening.

 • Kidney - due to fluoride-containing drugs, fluoride-induced nephrotoxicity occurs.
-The most susceptible individuals are those who have impaired kidney functions.
-Since elimination depends on the glomerular filtration rate, the greater the damage, the higher the risk.
+The most susceptible individuals are those who have impaired kidney function.
+Since elimination depends on glomerular filtration rate, greater damage increases the risk.

 • Teeth—Yes, teeth are affected when excessive fluoride is ingested.
 Medically known as dental fluorosis, it appears as opaque white patches on the enamel of the teeth.